-For PJSC IDGC of the North-West corporate governance consists of several processes, which are instrumental in managing and exercising control over the Company's activity and cover relationships between shareholders, the Board of Directors, and executive bodies of the Company in the interest of shareholders.
-The Company sees corporate governance as a mean of increasing the effectiveness of the Company's operations, bolstering its reputation, and decreasing its cost of capital.
+For PJSC IDGC of the North-West corporate governance consists of several processes, which are instrumental in managing and exercising control over the Company's activity and cover relationships of the shareholders, the Board of Directors, and the executive bodies of the Company in the interest of shareholders.
+The Company sees corporate governance as a means of increasing the effectiveness of the Company's operations, bolstering its reputation, and decreasing its cost of capital.